 Misuse of the Internet in the workplace

-- CONDUCT IN RELATIONSHIPS WITH STAKEHOLDERS
+CONDUCT IN RELATIONSHIPS WITH STAKEHOLDERS:

-Improper conduct in the relationship with Suppliers
+Inadequate conduct in relationships with Suppliers

-Improper conduct in the relationship with Competitors
+Inadequate conduct in relationships with Competitors

-Improper conduct in the relationship with the Media
+Inadequate conduct in relationships with the Media

-Forgery of documents (paper)
+Forgery of documents (on paper)

 Bank card fraud